Fefer-Ivan/breakout/README.md

 * Red bricks cost 50 points.

 Darker bricks spawn pickups when destroyed.
 Pickups can be picked up with the pad.
-* Green pickup gives 100 poins.
+* Green pickup gives 100 points.
 * Yellow pickup gives extra life.
 * Red pickup spawns new white ball.

-When all bricks are destroyed, game is restarted, but player keeps his score and lifes.
+When all bricks are destroyed, game is restarted, but player keeps his score and lives.

 ### The Engine

 The game engine library is written on C++17 without using any external libraries.
-The application is written using Qt, but it is completly isolated from the engine with interfaces.
+The application is written using Qt, but it is completely isolated from the engine with interfaces.
 The tests are written using gtest library.

 Code files from basic to more complex: